alvine2/Portfolio/README.md

 ## Personal Portfolio

- Your portfolio is your resume and your business card.
+  a portfolio is your resume and your business card.

 Setup: